 An introduction to project management principles, methods, techniques, and tools that a manager will use to plan, schedule, organize and control non-routine activities in order to achieve schedule, budget, and performance objectives.
-Prerequisites: STAT 190, STAT 290, BSAD 349, AND Major in Business Administration or Accounting.
+Prerequisites: STAT 190 or STAT 290, BSAD 349 AND Major in Business Administration, Accounting, or Computer Science, AND junior or senior status.